NEFAC Mentors – Journalism

 Mentorship areas include opinion writing, being a Latina in a newsroom, navigating the industry as a bilingual reporter/WOC, source building, and covering communities of color.

-AUDITI GUHA is the Chittenden County editor at VTDigger.
+AUDITI GUHA is Northwest and Equity Reporter/Editor at VTDigger.
 Originally from Calcutta, India, Guha has worked for several newspapers.
 Most recently, she covered race and justice at Rewire.News, and higher education at the New Bedford Standard-Times.

 Mentorship areas include general news and investigative reporting, using social media in reporting, building relationships (especially for POC/WOC), cultivating work/life balance.